HQ20/open-wiki/welcome/git.md

 ### Manage multiple accounts

-Your main account will be used by default in all o your repositories.
+Your main account will be used by default in all of your repositories.
 When working with different clients, they might request a new github account.

 If so, do the follow
 1. create a new ssh key, with a different path